 How many family members do you expect to live at the home?
 Are you a family of three and plan on growing in the years to come?
 As a rule of thumb, you should have enough bedrooms for everyone in the house plus an extra bedroom for guests.

-Extra bedrooms come in handy with young children.
+In searching for the best house layout, keep in mind that extra bedrooms come in handy with young children.
 It will give visiting grandparents their own private space.
 Additionally, it will give the other parent a room to sleep in if the baby wakes up during the middle of the night.
 This is not uncommon with a newborn in the house.
 The parent who is working may choose to crash in another room to get some rest on weekdays.

 Bedroom Location Is Also Key